 "The days of a 20% down payment are long gone," said Russell Volk, real estate agent with RE/MAX Elite in Huntingdon Valley, Pennsylvania.

 Still, even coming up with a down payment of 3% of a home's purchase price can be challenging.
-That's why Volk recommends that buyers create a separate savings account for their down payment dollars and set up an automatic monthly transfer of funds to it.
+That's why Volk recommends that buyers create a separate sinking fund or savings account for their down payment dollars and set up an automatic monthly transfer of funds to it.
 This way, buyers can save up without thinking about it.